 Revenue growth rate.
-We make assumptions about the demand for our products in the marketplace.
-These projections are derived using our internal business plan forecasts that are updated at least annually and reviewed by our Board of Directors.
+We make assumptions about the demand for the acquired business in the marketplace.
+These projections are derived using our internal business plan forecasts that are updated at least annually.
 The higher the revenue growth rate, the higher the fair value of assets acquired and liabilities assumed.